-The conceptual development plans for the AGC Shallow and AGC Central license areas will depend on water depth considerations and proximity of the fields.
-Accordingly, a combination of well head platforms at the AGC Shallow license area, organized around a FPSO for processing and tanker export via calm buoy; and subsea wells at the AGC Central license area tie back to a FPSO for processing and tanker export via calm buoy, given the current lack of export infrastructure onshore.
+The conceptual development plans for the AGC Central license area will depend on water depth considerations and proximity of the fields.
+Currently, it is planned that a combination of subsea wells at the AGC Central license area will tie back to a FPSO for processing and tanker export via calm buoy given the limited export infrastructure onshore.
 The drilling technology would be of deviated or horizontal wells depending on the presence of thin oil rims and gas cap; eventually selective completion with sand controlling mechanisms; lift as required via gas lift, water or gas injectors for reservoir pressure support and to improve recovery.